What we provide

 Our team is thinking about our clients during this time.
 We have worked hard to find new ways of working with remote support e.g. telephone, Skype/Zoom etc. We are now cautiously transitioning back to face to face counselling but will continue to offer remote support also.
 If you are an existing client, you will have received an email from Youthline and our counsellors have discussed how best to work together.

-If you would like to be added to our waiting list, please do this by emailing email@example.com and leaving contact details – we will be in touch.
+If you would like to be added to our waiting list, please do this by completing the counselling form https://www.youthlineuk.com/counselling-enquiry/ – we will be in touch.
 The wait for counselling may be a little longer than usual, we will do our absolute best to offer you an appointment as quickly as possible.

 For more information on other resources available for mental health and wellbeing, please consult this brochure.
 NHS East Berkshire CCG has also produced three guides to help children, young people and their families to cope with the stresses of the coronavirus pandemic.
 The guides are: Family life during lockdown, Five Ways to Wellbeing for primary and secondary school aged children and; Young Person’s guide.